GriffinSar/Project_3/README.md

 As this is a terminal based application the level of detail for colour in this page are not that detailed.
 I have imported colours from the Python library colorama and used the colours consistently throughout the program.
+Green - Welcome msg
+Purple- Msg when user exits the application
-Teal - Is for input prompts
+Teal - Is for input prompts and explanation
 Yellow - Is for errors
 Red - Is for